 Does 1 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Jayapal sponsors bills primarily in these issue areas:

-From Jan 2017 to Jan 2021, Jayapal missed 32 of 2,182 roll call votes, which is 1.5%.
-This is on par with the median of 2.0% among the lifetime records of representatives currently serving.
+From Jan 2017 to Nov 2022, Jayapal missed 37 of 3,084 roll call votes, which is 1.2%.
+This is better than the median of 2.1% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: